 What is a DBA?

-When a business wants to operate under a name other than their legal name, the state of South Dakota, like most states, require the business to register their business name.
+When a business wants to operate under a name other than its legal name, the state of South Dakota, like most states, requires the business to register its South Dakota business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.

 Who needs to register?

 The requirements and need to register an Assumed Business Name are organized under South Dakota Statutes SD Code § 37-11-1 and vary depending on the type of business entity.

 Sole proprietorships and general partnerships are the most common entities to register for a DBA.

-The cost to file a DBA in South Dakota is $10.
+There is a $10 filing fee to file a South Dakota DBA.
 This filing is good for 5 years and is renewable.

 What are the steps to file a DBA in South Dakota?